cristianoliveira/snipgpt/README.md

 **I know what I want to do, but the syntax is on the way.** :)

-> Sometimes I just don't remember the syntax when working with a language/lib/coreutils and I just need a snippet to remember how it works.
-Using Google takes too long and more often than not to useless places.
-ChatGPT is helpful, but, oh boy, it is verbose.
-Copilot is a bit inconvenient, it works only on an IDE, and is expensive compared to openai.
+> Sometimes I just don't remember the syntax when working with a language/lib/coreutils a> nd I just need a snippet to remember how it works.
+I wanted a helper that could quick give me a tldr of anything I ask.
->
 > -- Impatient developer

 Common usages: